 We recommend going to at least one of these museums during your stay.
 They are really tailored to specific audiences, below is a summary of who they best cater to.

 - The Hoi An Museum of History and Culture is the best option for those wanting an all-encompassing history of the town.

-- The Museum of Folklore is a crowd pleaser.
-It’s well laid out, easily navigated, and has the added bonus of sitting back and watching a show—a good option for families and those wanting a little more entertainment from their visit.
+- The Museum of Folklore is a crowd-pleaser.
+Well laid out, easily navigated, with the added bonus of sitting back and watching a show.
+A good option for families and those wanting a little more entertainment from their visit.

 - Those with special interests can choose between the ceramics displayed at the Trade Ceramics Museum or delve into the lives of the Ancient Champa and Sa Huynh cultures at the Sa Huynh Museum.

-- For more of a cultural heritage feel, the Precious Heritage Museum is your best bet.
-It’s beautifully set out allowing you to spend time appreciating amazing photography alongside traditional costumes, listening to ethnic tribal music.
+- For more of a cultural heritage feel, visit the Precious Heritage Museum.
+Beautifully set out allowing you time for appreciating amazing photography alongside traditional costumes, listening to ethnic tribal music.

-At the very least, you will gain an appreciation for all the buildings that house these museums.
+In other words, at the very least, you will gain an appreciation for all the buildings that house these museums.
 They are some of the finest examples of ancient Hoi An architecture and a reason to visit in their own right.
 They are a treat to wander around and aid in immersing yourself in the history of the town.
-We think you’ll gain a lot more though, as Hoi An’s Museums do a great job of displaying its fascinating history.
-Add another layer to your visit, come to one of the museums and learn a little of Hoi An’s history to appreciate it even more.
+However, we think you’ll gain a lot more though, as Hoi An’s Museums do a great job of displaying its fascinating history.
+So add another layer to your visit, come to one of the museums and learn a little of Hoi An’s history to appreciate it even more.